p-pavel/scala-ver-osgi-interop/README.md

 aiming to provide the API that can be used from any JVM language (think like providing gRPC or REST API but millons time better anyway)

+### Side note: writing Java (and rest of the JVM world) friendly Scala interfaces

+Remember: the best part of Java is not the crappy language itself, it's the JVM.
+Java interfaces are the decent platform ABI.

+- Use java collection interfaces (`Map`, `Set` etc ).
+Scala collection convertes provide lightweight wrappers.
+- Check for Higher Kinded Types.
+Java has no means to represent them
+- Check the generated "Java" code using some decompiler ("Show decompiled with CFR" in Metals)
+- When `@interface` annotation will be availble -- use it.
+- Represent async computations (your cats-effect IO) as `CompletableFuture` or `CompletionStage`. cats-effect provices cheap conversions.
+Talking about ZIO... my advice -- don't use it, but I'm sure they have something similar.
+- When returning parameterized types (like `CompletableFuture[a]`) use explicitly boxed types for `a`. `CompletableFuture[Int]` will result in `CompletableFuture[Object]` in Java, but `CompletableFuture[java.lang.Integer]` will be `CompletableFuture<Integer>`.
+This is not a problem for Scala, but Java will be happy (as of Scala 3.4.1)

 ## How to run

 TBD (provided upon request)